-In a situation of an adverse event resulting immediately after a pharmacist's (or trained pharmacy staff under the supervision of a pharmacist) administration of the publicly funded influenza vaccine to a person aged two years or older, the ministry will reimburse pharmacies for the acquisition cost of the epinephrine auto-injector up to the total amount reimbursed (see Table 2).
+In a situation of an adverse event resulting immediately after a pharmacist's (or trained pharmacy staff under the supervision of a pharmacist) administration of the publicly funded influenza vaccine to a person aged two years or older, the ministry will reimburse pharmacies for the acquisition cost of the epinephrine auto-injector up to the total amount reimbursed as set out in section 6.15 of the Ontario Drug Programs Reference Manual.
 Emergency treatment must take place in the pharmacy or at the vaccine immunization location (see above restrictions on locations for vaccine administration).